judahben149/FourthWall/README.md

 ## Key Features

 - Secure wallet creation and management
-- Decentralized identity (DID) integration
+- Simple flow and top-tier user experience
 - Multi-currency support
 - Best-rate currency exchange
 - User-driven PFI ratings
 - Transparent fee structure
+- Enhanced security with Biometric login.

 ## Design Considerations

 ### Profitability

-FourthWall implements a transparent fee structure to ensure profitability while maintaining user trust:

-- 1.5% fee on currency exchanges
-- Clear communication of fees before each transaction
+FourthWall charges a fee of 1.5% on currency exchanges, which is transparent and clearly communicated before each transaction.
+This fee allows us to facilitate smooth and reliable exchanges between different currencies.

+By keeping our fee structure transparent, users can confidently make informed decisions, without any hidden charges.

 ### Optionality

-Our app empowers users with choice and information:

-- Built-in algorithm compares offerings from all available PFIs
+FourthWall employs a sorting algorithm to compare all available offerings from PFIs and pre-selects the best option for the user.
+This aims at reducing the cognitive load and improving user experience.
-- Displays exchange rates, transaction fees, and user ratings for each PFI
+Users can further explore to see exchange rates and user ratings for each PFI ensuring that they choose the most reliable option.

-- Highlights providers with the best track record when rates are similar
+When multiple PFIs offer the same rate, customer satisfaction and feedback come into play, highlighting the providers with the best track record.
+This helps the users to simplify the decision-making process.

 ### Customer Management

-FourthWall prioritizes user privacy and control:

-- Secure generation and storage of Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs)
-- User-controlled sharing of DIDs with PFIs during transactions
+For us at FourthWall, data privacy is at the forefront of our operations.
+The app enables users to securely generate and store their Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs), which are linked to their identity.
+We ensure that only the user has control over their VCs, which based on the user’s authorization can be easily shared with PFIs during transactions.

-- Option to unlink or revoke credentials at any time via profile settings
+Fourthwall users have full control over their credentials.
+They can choose to unlink or revoke credentials at any time (from the profile option), giving them the flexibility to manage their digital identity on their own terms.

 ### Customer Satisfaction

-We ensure high-quality service through:

-- Post-transaction user ratings for PFIs
-- Real-time aggregation and display of PFI scores
-- Flagging and potential removal of consistently low-rated PFIs over time

-## Technical Details

-- App architecture
-- Libraries and dependencies
-- Flow diagrams
-- Screenshots and app recording
+At FourthWall, we take customer satisfaction seriously.
+After each transaction, users are prompted to rate their experience with the PFI.
+This feedback is aggregated, and each PFI is assigned a score based on real user reviews.
+These scores are updated in real-time and play a critical role in the user’s decision-making process when selecting a PFI for future transactions.

+Also, we believe in maintaining high standards for the services offered through our app.
+PFIs with consistently low ratings will be flagged and, if necessary, removed from our platform to ensure that only trusted and user-centric PFIs are onboarded.

 ### App Screenshots